MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Add-ClusterGenericApplicationRole.md

 ## DESCRIPTION

-The **Add-ClusterGenericApplicationRole** cmdlet configures high availability for an application that was not originally designed to run in a failover cluster.
+The `Add-ClusterGenericApplicationRole` cmdlet configures high availability for an application that wasn't originally designed to run in a failover cluster.

 If an application is run as a Generic Application, the cluster software will start the application, then periodically query the operating system to see whether the application appears to be running.